Select a Vet and make an appointment:

 It’s time to start thinking of a name for your new puppy.
-The name on the website is for reference purposes only.
+If you see a name on the website it is for reference purposes only.
 In almost all cases the puppy will never hear the name that is on the website.
-The registered name of the puppy must start with the kennel prefix of OzarkMtn followed by the theme for said litter.
 The name can be 36 characters long.
 (You can go to a maximum of 50 characters for a $10 fee.)
-I will let you know the theme for the litter your puppy is from.
-You are welcome to choose any call name you would like for your puppy, this only affects the official registered name.
+You are welcome to choose any call name you would like for your puppy, this only affects the officially registered name.

 As a general rule, your puppy can safely be left in a crate the number of hours that equals his age in months plus one.

 My flight package includes a crate that will be yours to keep.
 In many cases, they will last for several weeks or months depending on the size of crate your puppy is flown in.

 We have a limited number of 26″ crates available for $45 for local pickups.